PLEASE NOTE: Roy Beggs is no longer an MLA as the Assembly Election campaign is in process.

 Sandra and I married in 1989 and we have three children.
-Our two sons are now working and our daughter is completing her university education.

 I was first elected in 1998 as an Ulster Unionist Assembly Member for East Antrim.
 In June 2001, I was also elected to Carrickfergus Borough Council, and continued to serve as a local councillor for some 10 years.

 In the NI Assembly, I served on the Justice Committee as well as being my Party’s nominated member of the Northern Ireland Assembly Business Trust.